Words by Sofya Akimova

 The 1920s gave rise to the conviction that another war was impossible, to dreams of a new world and an equal society, and to the desire to redirect energies from war and destruction to building and creation.
 As we know, these dreams collided head-on with the horrors of the Second World War and totalitarianism.
 With this irony in mind, Lee Bul looks at the utopia of modernism from the heights of the 21st century; it is the theme that ties the exhibition together.

 It is not expressed directly, but it is nonetheless palpable.
 The huge installations do not attempt to convince you of anything or make you tremble before the mysterious future.
 They are simply models for visitors to photograph.
-Lee Bul has succeeded in conveying the modern detachment from utopias, their fragility, and their suitability for museum display.
+Lee Bul has successfully conveyed the modern detachment from utopias, their fragility, and their suitability for museum display.

 While certainly a reference to Thomas Campanella’s book, Lee Bul’s installation Civitas Solis II was at the same time inspired by the artist’s flight over Tokyo at night after the Fukushima disaster.
-In this work, one can see the contradictions between the modernist ambitions of building an ideal society, which many of the Russian avant-gardes saw as a huge, shining megalopolis, and their sinister reality.
+This work shows the contradictions between the modernist ambitions of building an ideal society, which many of the Russian avant-gardes saw as a huge, shining megalopolis, and their sinister reality.
 The only thing Lee takes from Campanella is the idea of a city of rings and enclosed spaces.
 The centre of Lee Bul’s city, however, is empty.

 Yet another aspect of modernism examined by the artist is the idea of a transparent society.
 Some of the pieces at Utopia Saved make reference to the work of German architect Bruno Taut.
 Taut’s most important building, the Glass Pavilion, rejects construction from brick, designating glass as the new symbol of transparency and a new vision for the functioning of society.
 Lee Bul also uses glass to make her architectural installations, but they are neither transparent nor futuristic.
 In the modern world, people need secret places that are not accessible without some effort.